 The GToT course, which took place from 7 to 15 December, is a NATO certified course which enables instructors to efficiently integrate a gender perspective in military training and education for troops, units, and officers.
-Course instructors came from the ministries of defense and armed forces of Bosnia-Hercegovina, Montenegro, Serbia and Macedonia, with support from UNDP and NCGM.
+Course instructors came from the ministries of defense and armed forces of Bosnia and Herzegovina, Montenegro, Serbia and Macedonia, with support from UNDP and NCGM.

 “The strength of this model is the regional sharing of experiences together with our specific competence in developing and building gender training capacity”, says LtCol Birgith Andreassen, one of the NCGM officers overseeing the course.
 “From region to region new gender trainers are equipped to carry out UNSCR 1325 and related resolutions within their armed forces.”